 When you’re preparing for the last time you’ll leave your job, you find yourself in a bit of a quandary: Who owns the contact lists you’ve developed during your employment?
 The vendors you’ve talked with day in and day out, the thought leaders you’ve befriended on social media…

-Unfortunately, the answer isn’t clear legally.
+Are they your business contacts or do they belong to the company?Unfortunately, the answer isn’t clear legally.
 Prior rulings around the United States suggest the three most important variables in determining ownership are:

 - Whether the device holding the contacts belongs to you or the company

 - What was stipulated regarding contact information in your initial contract

 - Whether the contacts were given to you (like sales leads) or generated by you (like strategic alignments with thought-leaders)